Community Climate Fund Success Stories

 Amount awarded: £5,000

 Horsham Lawn Tennis Club committed to upgrading court floodlights in 2021.
-The development ensures a leading example for other local sports clubs who similarly wish to reduce carbon footprint and save money by minimise energy consumption.
+The development ensures a leading example for other local sports clubs who similarly wish to reduce their carbon footprint and save money by minimising their energy consumption.

 Horsham Trafalgar NC